StanKarz/Stack-Overflow-2020-developer-survey-analysis/README.md

 # Stack Overflow 2020 developer survey analysis

 In this Jupyter notebook I will be analyzing the StackOverflow 2020 developer survey, the dataset contains responses to a survey that is conducted on an annual basis.
 It is one of the largest and most comprehensive survey of people who code around the world.
-Some topics covered include developers favourite technologies, job preferences, languages most interested in learning etc.
+I visualised trends from the annual Stack Overlow developer survey and investigated distributions in age, gender and educational level within the tech industry and how they vary for different roles.
+I also took a deeper look into the most widely used technologies, the most dreaded tools and the programming languages respondents were most interested in learning.

 ## Getting Started